noobpk/gemini-self-protector/README.md

 ## Deep Learning

-Gemini uses a deep learning model that combines Convolutional Neural Network (CNN) and Long short-term memory (LSTM) to detect and identify vulnerabilities.
-This model uses convolution operation to determine the feature attributes and internal relationships in the input data thereby improving the accuracy of vulnerability detection.
+Gemini uses a deep learning model that combines Convolutional Neural Network (CNN) and a family of recurrent neural network (RNN) techniques to detect and identify vulnerabilities.

 For more details: [Web-Vuln-Detection-Predict](https://github.com/noobpk/Web-Vuln-Detection-Predict)